arteck/ioBroker.zigbee2mqtt/README.md

 -->
 ### 2.1.0 (2022-10-14)

+-   (o0shojo0o) fixes the design error in the websocket connection
 -   (o0shojo0o) added option for color temperature sync with color
 -   (o0shojo0o) fix logfilter and debugDevices
 -   (o0shojo0o) lots of bugfixes